JennyBacab/IntroAlgorithmsResearch/README.md

 -   **Independent**  − An algorithm should have step-by-step directions, which should be independent of any programming code.

+## Investagation of the Syllabus

+**Control structures of  the algorithm**:

+- **Selective structures**:The selective structures use the comparison and/or logical operators to select a course of action for the program.

+- **Repetitive structures**: This structure repeats a set of instructions until.

+- **Nested structures**:Nested structure is nothing but the structure within a structure.
+One structure can be declared inside another structures as we declare structure members inside a structure.
+The structure variables can be a normal structure variable or a pointer variable to access the data.
+You can learn the below concepts in this section.

+## Types of algorithm representation:

+- **Flow chart**: It is  a diagram that describes a process, sistem or an informatic algorithm.
+Flowcharts employ rectangles, ovals, diamonds, and numerous other shapes to define the type of step, along with connecting arrows that efficient flow and sequence.
+They can range from simple, hand-drawn diagrams to comprehensive computer-created diagrams that describe multiple steps and paths.

+- **Pseudocode**: The pseudocode is an informal way to do a program very close to the language we will use in the future.
+It is like a fake language, but in our language.

 What is a variable in computer programming?
 (2021).
 Retrieved January 31, 2021, from Launchschool.com website: https://launchschool.com/books/ruby/read/variables